shrawanKeshari/Surf/README.md

-SurfConnect has passwordless login using facebook account kit.
+Surf has passwordless login using facebook account kit.
 Uses phone number and email for login into account.